eslint/eslint/docs/rules/prefer-regex-literals.md

+# prefer-regex-literals

-# Disallow use of the `RegExp` constructor in favor of regular expression literals (prefer-regex-literals)
+Disallows use of the `RegExp` constructor in favor of regular expression literals.

 There are two ways to create a regular expression: